 Once you’ve decided on your interior style, theme and colours you can start to buy new items or refresh what you already have.
 A good idea is to redistribute your decorative objects and home accessories.
-You may have put some items away into storage which you should review and re-use.
+You may have put some things away into storage which you should review and re-use.
 You can spread these out throughout your home.
 For example, if you had a throw lying on your sofa, you might want to use this to cover up crumpled bedding instead.

 Skandi Large Cotton Throw from Koko Blossom at notonthehighstreet.com (product code: 666684)

-If you need to depersonalise your space by putting away some of your family photographs you can re-use the frames for scenic postcards.
+If you need to depersonalise your space by putting away some of your family photographs, you can re-use the frames for scenic postcards.
 If you have too much furniture in your living room re-distribute to another room.
 For example, put an armchair in the bedroom if you’ve got the space.